-Hair transplants are an incredible solution for individuals dealing with hair loss, helping boost levels of confidence and self-esteem1.
-In fact, according to research, hair transplants can even potentially reverse the psychosocial problems commonly associated with experiencing hair loss2.
+Hair transplants are a solution for patients suffering from hair loss, with the procedure proven to help boost levels of confidence and self-esteem1.
+According to research, hair transplants can potentially reverse the psychosocial problems commonly associated with experiencing hair loss2.

 How long does hair transplant recovery take?

 Over the next few weeks and months, your newly transplanted hair may fall out, this is a normal process of surgery.
-By the third or fourth month, you should be able to see this new hair growth a lot more clearly.
+By the third or 4th month, you should be able to see this new hair growth starting to come through, you can read about this process in our dedicated article: How long after a hair transplant does hair start to grow?

 After a year or so, the full results of your transplant should become evident5.
 However, everyone is different so individual healing times can vary based on how well you perform post-operative care and adhere to your surgeon’s instructions.